USPTO Examiner O DELL DAVID K - Art Unit 1621

 Interview Effectiveness

-Conducting an examiner interview provides a +16.2% benefit to allowance rate for applications examined by O DELL, DAVID K. This interview benefit is in the 60% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +12.2% benefit to allowance rate for applications examined by O DELL, DAVID K. This interview benefit is in the 48% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness